 Despite the common causes for accidents, commercial truck drivers are still responsible for driving safely.
 The majority of truck drivers in the United States are responsible for sticking to strict schedules while also following regulations established by state and federal governments.
+Such regulations include:

 - The amount of time spent driving

 - The amount of time required to rest

 - The set number of miles a driver must follow